Kimitsuna-Goblin/GGD/README.md

 gradually changes along the x-axis or y-axis directions.
 And it is not a convolution of functions of the normal distribution.

+I am not a professional of statistics
-I believe that the GGD can be applied as a model when there is some data that does not follow a normal distribution, and the reason why the distribution does not follow a normal distribution is not due to a discrete parameter that can be clustered,
+(I was a C++/Java programmer and had been a image clustering student), but believe that the GGD can be applied as a model when there is some data that does not follow a normal distribution, and the reason why the distribution does not follow a normal distribution is not due to a discrete parameter that can be clustered,